scrapy-plugins/scrapy-zyte-smartproxy/docs/settings.rst

 Default: ``[]``

-List of http resṕmse status codes that when, ``scrapy-crawlera`` gets a response with one of them and is disabled, it should retry the request forcing the middleware to use crawlera and enable crawlera for all requests from that domain.
+List of HTTP response status codes that warrant enabling Crawlera for the corresponding domain.

+When a response with one of these HTTP status codes is received after a request that did not go through Crawlera, the request is retried with Crawlera, and any new request to the same domain is also sent through Crawlera.